Engee documentation

 Dependencies

-To use this parameter, set the parameter Pressure loss model to the value of Correlation for flow inside tubes.
+To use this parameter, set for the parameter Pressure loss model meaning Correlation for flow inside tubes.

 Default value